yowainwright/yowainwright.github.io/src/pages/2017-09-17-code-etiquette.md

 ---

 The above list are general high level things that can help with positive engagement when talking about, reviewing, or reading about code or technology.
 I am a hypocrite.
 I do all of the things that I've written not to do in the list above.
-The goal for _Code Etiquette_ is develop a standard etiquette to strive for when discussing code in any format.
+The goal for _Core Review Etiquette_ is develop a standard etiquette to strive for when discussing code in any format.
 Much like code, communication has things that are generally right and wrong.
-I hope to work with other developers to improve _Code Etiquette_ by developing standards by which code can be discussed.
+I hope to work with other developers to improve _Core Review Etiquette_ by developing standards by which code can be discussed.

-By thinking through the notes above for myself, I have created benchmarks where I have naturally begun to assess my _Code Etiquette_.
+By thinking through the notes above for myself, I have created benchmarks where I have naturally begun to assess my _Core Review Etiquette_.
 I'm focusing on improving my communication based on my list daily.
 I would love would share these sentiments with other engineering to improve. ~Thanks